University Catalog 2024-2025

 Students are introduced to the concepts and practice of public health in the U.S. and internationally by tracing its historical evolution.
 Classic public health problems and their resolution will be discussed in the context of the broader contemporary social environment.
 The latter part of the course is focused on public health practice in both the U.S. and developing countries, with a consideration of the structure, function, and financing of public health organizations.
 The many different roles for public health professionals in these organizations also are described.

 This course provides a foundation of knowledge about the human body in health and disease.
-It gives an overview of important concepts on the biological mechanisms of disease at the cellular, individual, and population/community levels.
-The course will focus on a natural progression in the development of health and disease, moving from a discussion of the cell, to the individual, and finally, to specific infectious or chronic disease states and processes.
-The role of the community in public health will be emphasized.
-This course is designed to provide a good foundation in the mechanisms of health and disease.
-Furthermore, each lecture will offer insights into current public health topics and research trends.
-Each lecture will address the following: 1) specific mechanisms of health and disease; 2) topics of special public health importance, and 3) a scientific update on research in the news.
+It gives an overview of important concepts on the biological mechanisms of disease at the cellular, individual, and population/ community levels.
+The course will focus on a natural progression in the development of health and disease, moving from a discussion of the cellular mechanisms, to manifestations in the individual, and finally, to disease effect and interventions at the community level.
+This course is designed to provide a firm foundation in the mechanisms of health and disease.
+Furthermore, each session will offer insights into current public health topics and research trends.

 SPHU 1890 Service Learning (0-1)